Last Updated on July 18, 2024 by Paola Castillo

 To determine which type of policy is best for you, ask yourself the following questions:

-• What can I afford?
-Sit down and plot out how much you can afford to spare on a monthly basis.
+- What can I afford?
+Sit down and plot out how much you can afford to spare every month.
 If you’re on a tight budget, a whole life insurance policy probably isn’t the best choice.
 These policies can be very expensive and can cost hundreds of dollars per month in most cases.
 Term life insurance can be a more affordable way to protect your loved ones if you’re stretched thin financially.

 A Real-life Scenario